leleliu008/uppm/README.md

 ## uppm formula

-a uppm formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a uppm package's meta-infomation including one sentence description, package version, installation instructions, etc.
+a uppm formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a uppm package's meta-information including one sentence description, package version, installation instructions, etc.

 a uppm formula's filename suffix must be `.yml`